KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 The foundational similarity to understand is that with each block header, clues are provided for miners to find the next valid block hash.
 The specific clue, "difficulty," changes with each block header.

 Under normal circumstances on a PoW blockchain, with each block header the difficulty level can change.
-The Bitcoin protocol itself decides what the difficulty for the next valid block should be.
+The Bitcoin/Litecoin protocol itself decides what the difficulty for the next valid block should be.

 The difficulty is decided based on the amount of overall hash power mining the network.
-If many miners are active, then the hash rate is high, and the Bitcoin protocol sets the difficulty to a higher number.
+If many miners are active, then the hash rate is high, and the Bitcoin /Litecoin protocol sets the difficulty to a higher number.
 On the other hand, if the hash rate is low, then the protocol sets the difficulty to a lower number.

 Recall that the "difficulty" level determines the number of zeros at the beginning of the next valid block hash.
 The more zeros at the beginning of a valid block hash, the more unlikely each attempt at finding a valid block hash will be.